nicmunroe/wingtips/wingtips-servlet-api/README.md

 unintentional information leakage.

 See the [base project readme's section on propagation](../README.md#propagating_traces) for further details on propagating tracing information.
+You should also
-You may also want to consider [wrapping downstream calls in a subspan](../README.md#sub_spans_for_downstream_calls) - this is strongly recommended, and is effectively non-optional if you want full and complete distributed tracing for your service.
+[wrap downstream calls in a subspan](../README.md#sub_spans_for_downstream_calls) - this is strongly recommended, and is effectively non-optional if you want full and complete distributed tracing for your service.

 There are some helpers that automate this downstream tracing propagation for various popular HTTP clients,